BedrockSolutions/factomd-api-proxy/README.md

 * **`ssl.privateKey`:** Private key in PEM format.
 If this plus `ssl.certificate` are present, SSL will be enabled.

+### Secondary options

+* **`ssl.ciphers`:** Specifies the enabled SSL ciphers.
+The ciphers are specified in the format understood by the OpenSSL library.
+The full list can be viewed by issuing the `openssl ciphers` command.
+The default is a very selective cipher suite that gives maximum security.

+* **`ssl.dhParam`:** Specifies the Diffie-Hellman key exchange parameters.

 ## Examples

 ### Proxy a factomd instance running on http://localhost:8088 to port 80